gospel-desk/www.logstown.com/about/index.md

 A little background: I grew up in the Episcopal Church, and I did my undergraduate work at Wheaton College in Ancient Languages, with a minor in Biblical and Theological Studies.
-I am a layman in the Anglican Church in North America (which I helped to found), with a growing affinity for Orthodoxy.
+I helped to found the Anglican Church in North America, and now I am a catechumen in the Orthodox Church in America.
 Lord Jesus Christ, have mercy on me!

 Thanks for visiting.
 God bless! ☦️